-WOWPASS vs NAMANE & Climate Card vs T-money, 2025 Guide
+WOWPASS vs NAMANE & Climate Card vs T-money, 2026 Guide

 Welcome to Korea, where carrying a thick wallet of cash is officially “old school.”
 As a local living in Korea, I can tell you that we are moving towards a completely cashless society at breakneck speed.
-But here is the tricky part for travelers: while credit cards are accepted everywhere, you cannot use your foreign Visa or Mastercard for public transport or certain vending machines.
+But here is the tricky part for travelers: while credit cards are accepted almost everywhere, you generally cannot use your foreign Visa or Mastercard for public transport or certain local vending machines.
 You need a local card.

 Recently, the landscape has exploded with options.
 It used to be just “T-money.”
-Now, we have WOWPASS, NAMANE, and the new unlimited Climate Card.
+Now, we have WOWPASS, NAMANE, and the increasingly popular Climate Card (기후동행카드).
 Which one do you actually need?
 Do you need two?
 (Spoiler: Probably).
-Letโ€™s cut through the marketing noise and compare these cards so you can travel like a local.
+Let’s cut through the marketing noise and compare these Korea tourist transport cards so you can travel seamlessly like a true local.

 WOWPASS vs NAMANE & Climate Card vs T-money